Linuxfabrik/monitoring-plugins/check-plugins/example/README.md

 ## Overview

-Skeleton plugin demonstrating all standard patterns and library functions: argparse with append/deprecated/suppress parameters, (success, result) error handling, SQLite delta calculations (no continuous counters), regex filtering, `--lengthy` table output, human-readable formatting (bytes, seconds, numbers), perfdata, get_state/get_worst, and Grafana-compatible panel design.
-Use this as a template for new check plugins.
+Monitors the relative humidity reported by a sensor endpoint and the rate at which the host receives data, measured between two consecutive check runs.
+Alerts when the humidity exceeds the warning or critical threshold.
+Items can be filtered by name or by regular expression.
+Supports extended reporting via `--lengthy`.

+This plugin is the skeleton for new check plugins.
+It demonstrates the standard patterns and library functions, from parameter handling and error handling to rate calculation, filtering, table output, perfdata and the Grafana dashboard.

 **Important Notes:**